Ólafur Arnalds: 2009: Found Songs and Dyad 1909

 In April 2009, Ólafur composed and released a track daily for seven days, instantly making each track available within 24 hours from foundsongs.erasedtapes.com.
 The collection of tracks was entitled Found Songs.
 The first track was released on 13 April.

 In October 2009, the ballet Dyad 1909 premiered with a score composed by Ólafur which was also released as an EP.

 Also in 2009, Ólafur formed an experimental techno project, Kiasmos, with Janus Rasmussen from the Icelandic electro-pop band Bloodgroup.
 They released a joint EP with Ryan Lee West of the EDM project Rival Consoles entitled 65/Milo.

 2010–2011: Second studio album and Living Room Songs

 In April 2010, Ólafur released a new album entitled ...And They Have Escaped The Weight of Darkness.
 During 2010 Ólafur also went on a well-received Asian Tour organised by China-based promoter Split Works.

 On 3 October 2011, Ólafur started another seven-day composition project similar to Found Songs, this one entitled Living Room Songs.
-The tracks were made available at livingroomsongs.olafurarnalds.com/ each day throughout the week.
-The project was released as an album on 23 December 2011.
+Inspired one day by only having a laptop computer available to record the musical ideas he explored using only the video recording feature.
+Taken by the intimate feeling of the recording, he expanded on the approach for the Living Room Songs project.